 While you can make roasted Brussels sprouts whole or halved, I recommend trimming and halving them for this easy recipe.

-- To trim: Using a knife, trim off the bottom of the tough stem end of each Brussels sprout.
-Then, remove any yellow or damaged leaves, and cut each Brussels sprout in half lengthwise, from tip to trimmed end.
+To trim: Using a knife, trim off the bottom of the tough stem end of each Brussels sprout.
+Then, remove any yellow or damaged leaves, and cut each Brussels sprout in half lengthwise.

-- Roasted Brussels Sprouts With Garlic.
+- Garlic.
 Follow this deliciously simple recipe for Roasted Brussels Sprouts With Garlic.

-- Lemony Roasted Brussels Sprouts.
+- Lemon or Lemon Herb.
 Squeeze 1 to 2 tablespoons of lemon juice over the top at the end.
 If desired, sprinkle with fresh thyme or parsley.

-- Spicy Roasted Brussels Sprouts.
-Add 1/4 teaspoon red pepper flakes.
+- Red Pepper Flakes.
+Add 1/4 teaspoon red pepper flakes for some heat.

 - Honey Soy Brussels Sprouts.
 See The Well Plated Cookbook.